 Halibut Fishing

 Halibut are one of the prized eating fish of the Northwest.
 These fish are bottom huggers, so in turn to catch them your gear must be in the bottom feeding zone.
-Common methods used to catch these big barn doors are jigs tipped with bait, jigs, spreader bars and standard salmon mooching gear.
+Common methods used to catch these big barn doors are jigs tipped with bait, jigs, spreader bars and standard salmon mooching gear (not recommended).

-Common baits for halibut are squid, octopus or large herring.
+Common baits for halibut are squid, octopus, mackerel, salmon bellies and large herring.
 Octopus is the toughest of the baits and hardest to find.
 Squid is readily available and is a tough strong bait on the hook.
-Herring is used on the spreader bar to add even more flash to the set up.

 A big strong reel is needed to hold enough of the heavy line used to hoist these monsters up from the depths.
-The rod of choice is usually a Heavy duty rod with a roller tip about 7-8 ft in length.
+The rod of choice is usually a Heavy duty rod with a roller tip about 5-7 ft in length.
+Braided line in the 65-80 lb class is normally used as the running line for lack of stretch and ability to cut through tidal currents to help keep bait on the bottom.

 spreader bar.jpg (15053 bytes)